 The year before the global pandemic happened, the UK faced a shortage of nearly 60,000 HGV drivers.
 The year of the pandemic, that grew by more than 16,000 on top of that.
-The entire country has 74 examiners working full time, and HGV training courses are pressing for changes so the wait time for testing is reduced.
+The entire country has 74 examiners working full time, and Easy as HGV are pressing for changes so the wait time for testing is reduced.

 In the South East, it’s common to see lorry drivers queuing.
 However, the wait is happening now even before drivers can get a licence.
 The overall haulage industry has to deal with a current shortfall numbering thousands of needed drivers.
 With just 74 examiners working full-time across the entire country, clients are facing long queues just for a chance at taking the test.

 Driver Require did a report that the pandemic will drop DGP enough to result in 10 per cent fewer employments among LGV drivers.
 That translates to around 30,000 drivers, and the gap is expected to hold for several years.
 Theoretically, that would actually help in dealing with the pre-pandemic shortage of drivers.
 However, there are other factors involved that could further diminish the available pool of drivers more than just a drop in demand.
 Conditions might even be exacerbated by the timing of multiple factors at one time.

 Driver Require previously did a white-paper about the shortage in drivers, and in it they concluded that the UK needs 40,000 new LGV passes as entrants into the driving pool, just to maintain current levels.
 However, new passes have dried up during the pandemic.
 Also, DVSA testing facilities aren’t going to function at more than 60 per cent of their total capacity until there is enough vaccine deployment.
 At the time of writing, that was assumed to be the end of 2021 Q1.